 "International corporates and financial institutions regularly face cross-border regulatory and enforcement risks to their operations.
-I bring a decade of global experience in private practice and in-house to help clients through their most pressured situations"
+I bring a dozen years of global experience in private practice and in-house to help clients through their most pressured situations"

 Education and qualifications

-Michael is the U.S. qualified lawyer in the Hong Kong and Asia white collar crime team.
-He has extensive experience representing companies and individuals in a range of cross-border disputes and investigations across Asia, Mainland Europe, the U.K., and the U.S. Michael focuses his practice on the Foreign Corrupt Practices Act and financial crime related matters.
-He also regularly advises clients on identifying and mitigating potential risks arising from U.S. economic sanctions, including most recently related to the newly announced Hong Kong program.
-Additionally, Michael counsels clients on contentious regulatory matters both in Asia and the U.S.
+Michael is the US qualified lawyer in the Hong Kong and Asia white collar crime team.
+He has extensive experience representing companies and individuals in a range of cross-border disputes and investigations across Asia, Mainland Europe, the UK, and the US.
+Michael focuses his practice on financial crime related matters, including the US FCPA.
+He regularly advises clients on identifying and mitigating risks arising from US economic sanctions, including the recently announced Hong Kong program.
+Michael also represents financial institutions and other regulated entities in contentious regulatory matters both in Asia and the US.